Follow Us! Like Our Page!

 • Effective and professional communication skills, both oral and written.

-• Experience and familiarity with Microsoft software (Microsoft Windows, Word, Excel, Access, and PowerPoint).
+• Experience and familiarity with Microsoft software (Microsoft Windows, Word, Excel, Access and PowerPoint).

 • Exceptional organizational skills to optimize client and collateral staff needs.

-• Detail orientated.
+• Detail oriented.

 • Proven ability to work in a fast paced, multi-tasked environment and manage deadlines.